 Based in Portland, Oregon, KEEN has grown rapidly since its inception in 2003.
 The brand built its reputation on sandals before breaking through with its casual shoes, work boots, and hiking footwear.
-It's not only based in the United States, but one of the rare companies that actually manufactures (some of) its footwear in the USA (as well as in Asia and Mexico).
+It's not only based in the United States but one of the rare companies that actually manufactures (some of) its footwear in the USA (as well as in Asia and Mexico).

-KEEN used to be the brand I recommend the most to hikers on a budget.
-However, KEEN's prices have shot up $30-40 in the last 2-3 years, pricing them above the budget price point.
+KEEN used to be my go-to brand recommendation for budget-oriented hikers.
+However, KEEN's prices have shot up $40-50 the past few years, pricing them above the budget price point.
 It's a good brand.
-But it's harder for me to recommend KEEN hiking boots and shoes now that they cost the same— or more— than the best brands for hiking boots and hiking shoes.
+But now that KEEN hiking boots and shoes cost as much as Salomons and other premium brands, they have stiffer competition.

 If KEEN has a special feature, it's the brand's roomy toe boxes.
 KEEN was one of the first brands to recognize that most people need more room in the toes.
 The brand's wide toe boxes and protective toe caps provide necessary wiggle room for your toes and extra protection against jammed toes, broken toes, and lost toe nails.